Chapter Introduction

 Have taken us away.
 (Isaiah 64:6)

 Isaiah gives a graphic example.
-We tend to think highly of our self, yet the natural man in the eyes of God is defiled and filthy, pictured as the refuse of a woman's time of the month.
+We tend to think highly of ourselves, yet the natural man in God's eyes is defiled and filthy, pictured as the refuse of a woman’s time of the month.

 Then the LORD saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
 (Genesis 6:5)